CharlesDDNoble/ObservaStack/README.md

 1. **The Observability Stack**: Industry standard observability pipeline (Grafana/Prometheus/Loki/Tempo/Pyroscope).
 1. **The Control Plane**: A system for orchestrating test scenarios with a modern UI Control Panel (React/tailwindCSS/shadcn).
 1. **The Load Generator**: A load generator (Locust) for reliably triggering specific load patterns on the SUT.
-1. **Deployment**: Platform agnostic and cloud native (Docker/Terraform).
+1. **Deployment**: Platform agnostic and cloud native using Docker containers for everything.
+Deploy locally or in the cloud.

-The "dev" deployment spins up the stack on your local machine and the "production" deployment creates two virtual machines to isolate the control and observability components from the SUT to reduce resource contention and measurement accuracy of the SUT.

 ![Architecture Diagram](docs/simple-diagram.png)

 For a more detailed layout view the [detailed architecture](docs/detailed-diagram.png).

-Built with security in mind following the principles of zero trust and least access, check out the security and networking model in [secure architecture](docs/secure-architecture.md) for more details.

 ### Project Structure